-It is possible to update the emaj\group\def table, when the tables group is in logging state.
-However it will not have an effect until the group is altered (or dropped and recreated).
+It is possible to update the emaj\group\def table, when the tables group is in LOGGING state.
+However it will have no effect until the group is altered (or dropped and re-created).

 Using the emaj\alter\groups() function, several groups can be modified at once: